 Residential solar installations and utility-scale generation plants are not the only use for solar panels; micro-generation opens the door to endless possibilities where relatively small amounts of electricity are needed.
-These inventions range from extremely simple to cutting-edge — from convenience to life-saving — but no matter how big or small the application, the benefits of micro-generation are undeniable.
+These inventions range from extremely simple to cutting-edge.
+No matter how big or small the application, the benefits of micro-generation are undeniable.

 Solar Powered Trash + Recycling Compactors

 Solar powered trash and recycling compactors are found across the country.
-These bins can hold up to 8 times the waste of a non-compacting trash bin of the same size and reduce trash collections by 80%.
+These bins can hold up to 8 times the waste of a non-compacting trash bin and reduce trash collections by 80%.
 With less litter on the sidewalks and fewer garbage trucks on the road, cities are saving money and our communities and environment are cleaner.

 Solar Powered Water Fountains